Gjoll/Eir.MFSH/README.md

 | name | meaning |
 | ---- | -------------- |
 | {name}| name of the macro that is being declatred as incompatible |

+#### use

+The use macro defines a name that will be used in searching for macros (i.e. when calling using \#apply).

+A macro name can be defines with periods in the name delimiting the name int seperate pseudo namespaces.

+#macro Alpha.Beta.Delta()

+The macro can be referenced by its full name

+#apply Alpha.Beta.Delta()

+or you can use the short cut.

+#use Alpha
+#apply Beta.Delta()

+#use Alpha.Beta
+#apply Delta()

+If the use is defined outside of a macro or profile, it will be valid for the whole file.

+If defined inside a macro or profile it will be valid for the life of that item.

 ### FSH Text